QiKatherine/QiKatherine.github.io/content/post/Hugo blogging with Ox-hugo.md

 There have been many good articles talking about using ox-hugo to aid efficient blog writing in Emacs/Spacemacs.
 I read these articles carefully several times and feel pretty confident using this tool, so I would strongly recommend you give them a look:

 ![](/img/Hugo blogging with Ox-hugo 8.png)
-This is true for many cases, but no, not for Hugo and ox-hugo.
+This is true for many cases, but no, not for Hugo or ox-hugo.
 They are amazing official documentation!
 (Mr.Kaushal I know you occasionally search ox-hugo related articles in all different languages.
 If you happen to read this, thank you!)

--   [ox-hugo official documentation](https://ox-hugo.scripter.co/) is very well written.
+• [ox-hugo official documentation](https://ox-hugo.scripter.co/) is very well written.

--[ USING ORG MODE AND OX-HUGO TO REPLACE MARKDOWN IN HUGO WORKFLOW](https://gtpedrosa.github.io/blog/using-org-mode-and-ox-hugo-to-replace-markdown-in-hugo-workflow/) and the three other articles mentioned are very helpful to me too.
+• [USING ORG MODE AND OX-HUGO TO REPLACE MARKDOWN IN HUGO WORKFLOW](https://gtpedrosa.github.io/blog/using-org-mode-and-ox-hugo-to-replace-markdown-in-hugo-workflow) and the three other articles mentioned are very helpful to me too.

--[ Ken's ox-hugo tutorial](https://www.kengrimes.com/ox-hugo-tutorial/) is the source of some of my sections mentioned below, which you can see the snapshots are directly from Ken's blog.
+• [Ken's ox-hugo tutorial](https://www.kengrimes.com/ox-hugo-tutorial/) is the source of some of my sections mentioned below, which you can see the snapshots are directly from Ken's blog.
 I re-edit it to help understand the logic of the section tree.

 Most content comes from the Hugo official documentation along with these articles.
 I noticed that there had been quite a few Chinese articles talking about Hugo and ox-hugo, so I am writing this in Chinese.